claremcgillis/Daedalus-Labyrinth/README.md

 # known bugs
- - Only the base case works, when you place the explorer on the treasuer to begin with
+ - Only the base case works, when you place the explorer on the treasuer to begin with [EDIT]
+ - explorer has to be placed on a valid step
+ - maze needs to be in the mazes folder